Now you can watch the keynotes that took place during the OpenInfra Summit in Berlin!

 Like everyone at Canonical, I believe in the power of open source to change the world.
 I think that OpenInfra and OpenStack answer the need for a carrier-grade low-cost cloud infrastructure available to everyone: from individuals to big enterprises.

 As an OpenStack Product Manager at Canonical, I have been promoting and advocating the benefits of OpenInfra and OpenStack for years.
 I have also been involved in the community, supporting the OIF Board of Directors, the OIF Finance Committee and individual projects, also through contributions.
-The success of the OpenInfra is my success.
+The success of OpenInfra is my success.

 Q